The Heat Is On (Glenn Frey song)

 "The Heat Is On" is a song written by Harold Faltermeyer and Keith Forsey, and recorded by Glenn Frey for the American film Beverly Hills Cop (1984).
-The song was published as a single and as the sixth track of the album Beverly Hills Cop: Original Motion Picture Soundtrack (1984).
+The song was released as a single and as the sixth track of the album Beverly Hills Cop: Original Motion Picture Soundtrack (1984).

 History

 According to Frey, he was invited to an early screening of the film, and about two months later was sent a demo of a song written by Keith Forsey and Harold Faltermeyer to be used in the film to see if he was interested in singing the song.
 Frey agreed, and recorded the vocal part in one day.
-The following day he played the guitar and recorded the background vocals, and was paid $15,000 for the work.
+The following day he played the guitar and recorded the backing vocals, and was paid $15,000 for the work.

 The mid-to-up-tempo recording featured a steady drumbeat, synthesizer, and guitar, with a repeated saxophone riff framing the lyrical message.
 The guitar solo is played by Frey himself.